-So Harry, you’re working with us while at College, what course are you studying and why did you think of work experience?
+So Harry, you’re working with us while at College, what course are you studying and why did you think of work experience at a web agency?

 As the course is only two days a week, rather than getting a basic job at a supermarket, it was more important to me to increase my knowledge and skills in the subject are by getting a job in the industry.

 The company was introduced to me by recommendation, I did some research on the company and gave them a call.

 An example of one of the projects that has helped me the most is the programming unit.
 The assignment was set out such that there was a fictional scenario where I was working at a software development company where they wanted to achieve the goal of making their programmers more productive and the code more maintainable.

 The unit has allowed me to put the skills I learned into practise by making a simple program but also acknowledge the theory behind the subject area as well.
 I could transition these skills to the working environment at Web Engineer where my knowledge could then be expanded to a real-world scenario.